On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Capacity Bounds and Asymptotic Characteristics

 \subsubsection{High-SNR Asymptotic Capacity}

-{By showing that the afore-mentioned EPI-based lower bounds match with duality upper bounds at high SNRs, we obtain the following result. } \begin{theorem}[High-SNR asymptotic capacity] The high-SNR asymptotic capacity of the {EC-OIC} (or {BC-OIC}) is
+{By showing that the afore-mentioned EPI-based lower bounds coincide with duality upper bounds at high SNRs, we obtain the following result. } \begin{theorem}[High-SNR asymptotic capacity] The high-SNR asymptotic capacity of the {EC-OIC} (or {BC-OIC) satisfies}

 where $\gamma_{\textnormal{E}}$ and $\gamma_{\textnormal{B}}$ are defined in~\eqref{eq:gammaE} and~\eqref{eq:gammaB}, respectively. \end{theorem} \begin{IEEEproof} {See Appendix~\ref{app:proofs-asymp}.} \end{IEEEproof}